mamba-org/mamba/docs/source/usage/solver.rst

 Understand unsolvable problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When a problem as no |Solution|, it is inherenty hard to come up with an explanation.
-In the easiest case, a requiered package is missing from the |Database|.
+In the easiest case, a required package is missing from the |Database|.
 In the most complex, many package dependencies are incompatible without a single culprit.
 In this case, packages should be rebuild with weaker requirements, or with more build variants.
 The |UnSolvable| class attempts to build an explanation.